marco76/spriNGdemo/server/src/main/resources/documents/home.md

 Simply because at the moment these are the 2 technologies that I use more often where I work and they are currently on demand.
 The goal of this website is to be useful to real projects.

-If you prefer Java EE as backend I created an example of Angular with Java EE 8 and Bootstrap that you can visit here: [javademo.io](http://javademo.io "javademo.io").
+Java EE is a great technology too.
+I created an example of integration of Angular with Java EE 8 and Bootstrap that you can visit here: [javademo.io](http://javademo.io "javademo.io").

-## Why not simply blogging?
+## A blog is not enough??

 On the long term the content of a blog can be thrown away, it make no sense to update the articles and it’s very hard to maintain the consistency.
 The only advantage of a blog is that is very good for SEO.
 JS frameworks are not SEO friendly.